 ’30 for 30′ is a series of documentary films that air on ESPN, its sister networks, and is available online highlighting events and people of interest in the history of sports.
-It premiered for the first time on October 6, 2009.
+It first premiered on October 6, 2009.
 The series includes three volumes consisting of 30 episodes each, along with a series spanning for 13 episodes under the title ‘ESP Films Presents’, and a series of shorts titled ’30 for 30 Shorts’ that have been shown through the ESPN.com website.
 Already boasting a solid array of content, it also expanded to include ‘Soccer Stories’ that aired before the 2014 FIFA World Cup, as well as audio podcasts.

 The series has been created by Bill Simmons and Connor Schell, who also act as producers, along with John Dahl.
 Although the series had a slow beginning, as awareness grew among fans, it quickly became a favorite series and earned critical praise as well.